Tweener/Tweener/README.md

 ---

 ### 📫 How to reach me
-I invite you to explore my website ([vivienmahe.com](https://vivienmahe.com/)) to learn more about my work and the projects I'm currently working on.
-I recently started a newsletter on [Substack](https://vivienmahe.substack.com/).
+- 🌐 [vivienmahe.com](https://vivienmahe.com/) - I invite you to explore my website to learn more about my work and the projects I'm currently working on.

-You can also follow me on X/Twitter ([@VivienMahe](https://twitter.com/VivienMahe)) for more daily content or to reach out.
+- 𝕏 [@VivienMahe](https://twitter.com/VivienMahe) - You can also follow me on X/Twitter for more daily content or to reach out.

 <!--
 **Tweener/Tweener** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.